 Jan 07, 2021 · 3 min read

 Biotin (aka vitamin B7) is essential for your overall health.
-Many swear by this nutritional supplement as a way to promote healthy hair, nails, and skin — so it might be surprising to hear that too much biotin can (in theory) lead to acne.
+Many swear by this nutritional supplement as a way to promote healthy hair, nails, and skin.
+So it might be surprising to hear that too much biotin can lead to acne.

 Should you take biotin to treat acne?
-We say no.
+Our answer is NO.

 Because everyone’s skin is unique, there’s no way to predict how your skin will react to biotin supplements.
 Plus, no scientific studies prove biotin supplements are an effective acne treatment.